mtorpey/journey/final.md

   - SF (Finland)
   - YU (Yugoslavia)

+Stick the following label to the board somewhere over the compass in the Arctic Ocean:

+> _(2 columns of 3 boxes, the left one marked with a dollar $, and the right one marked with a hammer-and-sickle ☭)_

-Stick the following labels to the Rules Sheet:
+And stick the following labels to the Rules Sheet:

 > Each country belongs to a faction denoted by its coloured sticker: blue for NATO, red for WP, and yellow for non-aligned.
 [B]

 > You may not move directly between NATO countries and WP countries.
 This includes flights and sea routes.
 [B]

 > **Exception**: You may fly from West Germany to Berlin, but must then fly back to West Germany before any further movement.
 [B]

-Add the following label to the board somewhere over the compass in the Arctic Ocean:

-> _(2 columns of 3 boxes, the left one marked with a dollar $, and the right one marked with a hammer-and-sickle ☭)_

-And add the following labels to the Rules Sheet:

 > At the end of each game, if the winner's home was in a NATO or WP country, put a cross in the corresponding column on the board.
 If all 3 NATO ($) boxes are filled, open Envelope Q.  If all 3 WP (☭) boxes are filled, open Envelope K. [B]